DaHaiz/ngFlowchart/README.md

 * `nodeCallbacks` The object you assigned to `nodeCallbacks` on the `callbacks` attribute of `fc-canvas`.

 ## Browser Support
-ngFlowchart supports Chrome, Firefox, Opera, IE10+.
+ngFlowchart supports Chrome, Firefox, Opera and IE10+.
 Safari is not supported.
 PRs to expand support are welcome.

 Right now it is only possible to have one canvas per site, this may changes in future.